rishikasrinivas/KnowledgeGraphMentalHealth/README.md

 - **Output:** Shows ground truth row with actual output row along with best evaluation score ranging from 0.10 to 0.80.

 ---
+## 💻 How to tun this code

-Clone the repo by running this program:
+Clone the repo by pasting this into the terminal:
 ```
 git clone git@github.com:rishikasrinivas/KnowledgeGraphMentalHealth.git
 ```
-Using your terminal, cd into the KnowledgeGraphMentalHealth/ folder
+Using the terminal, cd into the KnowledgeGraphMentalHealth/ folder
 ```
 cd  KnowledgeGraphMentalHealth/
 ```